x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/decommission-on-premises-exchange.md

        ![Remove the Organization Relationship created by the Hybrid Configuration Wizard](media/2f0c1077-8785-487a-87a5-a75f0a4f0fea.jpg)

 6. If OAuth is configured for an Exchange hybrid deployment, you will want to disable the configuration from both on-premises and Microsoft 365 or Office 365.
-In most environments, these steps can be skipped because only a small subset of our customers have OAuth configured.
+In most environments, you can skip these steps sbecause only a small number of customers have OAuth configured.

    To disable the on-premises configuration: